 Purpose

-Dynamic magnetic resonance imaging (MRI) enables in vivo imaging of bone motion during knee movement, but quantification of joint kinematics from these images remains technically challenging due to image quality trade-offs inherent in dynamic sequences.
+Dynamic magnetic resonance imaging (MRI) enables in vivo imaging of bone motion during knee movement, but quantifying joint kinematics from these images remains technically challenging due to image quality trade-offs inherent in dynamic sequences.
 We aimed to develop a semi-automated pipeline for tracking femoral and tibial motion from sagittal plane CINE MRI during active knee flexion-extension.
-The method's performance was evaluated by quantifying bone boundary alignment error, comparing frame segmentation times between manual and semi-automated approaches, and assessing the consistency of derived osteokinematic parameters against manual segmentation.
+Its performance was evaluated by quantifying bone boundary alignment error, comparing frame segmentation times between manual and semi-automated approaches, and assessing the consistency of derived osteokinematic parameters against manual segmentation.

 Methods

 The presented method combines Canny edge detection and connected-component labeling with frame-to-frame transformation optimization to track bone boundaries.
 The approach was validated in five healthy volunteers performing controlled knee flexion and extension using a dedicated MRI-compatible device.
-The relative bone displacement measurements obtained using the semi-automated approach were compared to manual segmentation.
-All bone displacements were defined in the two-dimensional image coordinate system, with the centroid of the tibial segment tracked relative to the centroid of the femoral segment in the horizontal and vertical directions.
+The relative bone displacements measured using the semi-automated approach were qualitatively compared to that from manual segmentation.
+All bone displacements were defined in the two-dimensional (2D) image coordinate system, with the centroid of the tibial segment tracked relative to the centroid of the femoral segment in the horizontal and vertical directions.

 Results

 The semi-automated tracking method achieved an average alignment error of 0.40 ± 0.02 mm for both bones, with processing time reduced from approximately 15 minutes for manual segmentation to less than 5 minutes for semi-automated segmentation per dataset.
-Both approaches showed similar relative bone motion patterns, with horizontal displacement of the tibia with respect to the femur ranging between 8 and 28 mm and vertical displacement remaining relatively constant around 57 mm through the knee motion cycle.
+Both approaches showed similar relative bone motion patterns, with horizontal displacement of the tibia with respect to the femur ranging between 8 and 28 mm and vertical displacement remaining relatively constant at around 57 mm through the knee motion cycle.

 Conclusion

-The semi-automated method demonstrated consistently smaller standard deviations in displacement measurements. (horizontal displacement: 1.70-2.72 mm vs 2.23-3.32 mm; vertical displacement: 0.65-1.17 mm vs 0.90-1.65 mm) These results demonstrate the method's potential for consistent and time-efficient quantification of relative bone positions during knee motion in dynamic MRI protocols
+The semi-automated method consistently demonstrated smaller standard deviations in displacement measurements than the manual approach, with horizontal displacements of 1.7-2.7 mm vs. 2.2-3.3 mm and vertical displacements of 0.65-1.2 mm vs. 0.9-1.65 mm.
+These results demonstrate the potential of the semi-automated method for consistent and time-efficient quantification of relative bone positions during knee motion in dynamic MRI protocols.

 Keywords: Dynamic MRI; Bone tracking; Semi-automated segmentation; Knee osteokinematics